-Finding: Electrical - Power Points - Damaged/Faulty
+Finding: Electrical - Switch - Damaged/Faulty

-The power points in areas were found to be damaged or faulty at the time of inspection.
+The switches in areas were found to be damaged or faulty at the time of inspection.
 This occurs generally when the building materials have either aged and decayed or as a result of impact damage (accidental or deliberate).

-Repair and/or replacement of the power points is advised to ensure the fixture and it's associated structures are safe and fully operational.
-A licensed electrician should be appointed to repair/replace the power points as soon as possible.
+Repair and/or replacement of the switch is advised to ensure the fixture and it's associated structures are safe and fully operational.
+A licensed electrician should be appointed to repair/ replace the light switch as soon as possible.